Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/prologue/reaction-diffusion.md

 {% include video id="CM0JUzRn4X8" provider="youtube" %}

 Once *f* is equal to *k*, the stripes disappear, as shown in the video below.
 We might expect this to mean that the *A* and *B* particles will be uniformly mixed.
-Instead, we see is that after an initial outward explosion of *B* particles, the system displays a mottled background, with pockets having higher or lower concentration of *B*.
+Instead, we see that after an initial outward explosion of *B* particles, the system displays a *mottled* background, with pockets having higher or lower concentration of *B*.
 Pay attention to the following video at a point late in the animation.
 Although the concentrations of the particles are still changing, there is much less large-scale change than in earlier videos.
-If we freeze the video, our eye cannot help but see patterns of red and green clusters that resemble spots, or mottling.
+If we freeze the video, our eye cannot help but see patterns of red and green clusters that resemble mottling.

 {% include video id="Pva4e0w7i24" provider="youtube" %}

 You may still be skeptical, since the patterns in the above videos do not have the concrete boundaries that we might expect of animal stripes and spots.
-Yet when we closely examine an animal with skin patterns, we can see that the patterns we infer on a higher level are just the net result of many individual, varied points.
+Yet when we closely examine an animal with skin patterns, we can see that, like a pointillist painting, the patterns we infer on a higher level are just the net result of varied individual points.
 The figure below shows an example of this effect for zebrafish skin.

 [![image-center](../assets/images/600px/zebrafish_zoom.jpg){: .align-center}](../assets/images/zebrafish_zoom.jpg)
-Zooming in on the striped skin of a zebrafish shows that each stripe is formed of thousands of differently colored cells, and that the boundaries of the stripes are more variable than they may seem at lower resolution.
+Zooming in on the striped skin of a zebrafish shows that each stripe is formed of many differently colored cells, and that the boundaries of the stripes are more variable than they may seem at lower resolution.
 Image courtesy: JenniferOwen, Wikimedia Commons (adapted by Kit Yates).
 {: style="font-size: medium;"}

-## Turing's patterns and Klüver's hallucinations
+## Turing's patterns and Klüver's form constants

-When you watched the particle simulations above, an adjective that may have come to mind is "trippy".
+The particle simulations in the previous subsection may evoke the adjective "trippy".
 This is no accident.

-Research dating all the way back to the 1920s has studied the patterns that we see during visual hallucinations, which Heinrich Klüver named **form constants** after studying patients who had taken mescaline.[^kluver] Form constants, such as cobwebs, tunnels, and spirals, occur across many individuals regardless of the cause of their hallucinations.
+Research dating to the 1920s has studied the patterns that we see during visual hallucinations, which Heinrich Klüver named **form constants** after studying patients who had taken mescaline.[^kluver] Form constants, such as cobwebs, tunnels, and spirals, occur across many individuals, regardless of the cause of their hallucinations.

 [![image-center](../assets/images/600px/form_constants.png){: .align-center}](../assets/images/form_constants.png)
 A few of Heinrich Klüver's form constants.
 Image courtesy: Lisa Diez, Wikimedia Commons.